-For the 50th Anniversary, guests staying in Walt Disney World resorts and other select hotels have access to Early Theme Park Entry.
+Guests staying in on-site Walt Disney World resorts and other select hotels have access to Early Theme Park Entry.
 This strategy guide covers everything you need to know: eligibility, ride rosters, how the perk works, and tips for best using the time.
-(Updated October 10, 2021.)
+(Updated October 9, 2022.)

 In terms of basics, Early Theme Park Entry replaces morning Extra Magic Hours, or rather, is a spiritual successor to that on-site guest benefit.
 Whereas morning Extra Magic Hours were offered on select days and at select parks, Early Entry is offered at all 4 theme parks every single day.

 Another difference is that Extra Magic Hours lasted for an hour on each morning it was held.
 By contrast, this is daily 30-minute access to Magic Kingdom, EPCOT, Hollywood Studios, and Animal Kingdom.